Kid Cudi: 2015–2016: Speedin' Bullet 2 Heaven

-2016–18: Passion, Pain & Demon Slayin and Kids See Ghosts
+2016–2018: Passion, Pain & Demon Slayin and Kids See Ghosts

 In March 2016, Kid Cudi performed at McDowell Mountain Music Festival in Phoenix, Arizona.
 In an early April 2016 interview with Billboard, when asked about Man on the Moon III, Cudi responded with: "I came up with Man on the Moon when I was a young man.
 People change their vibe!
 We can follow the same template and do the five-act split.
 Sonically, I'm still going to be where I'm at.
 Honestly, I was ready to live up to the obligation and do Man on the Moon III.
 I haven't been dicking around.
 I was planning on doing it after Speedin' Bullet.
 But the Speedin' Bullet response tore me up.
 It made me realize what's most important.
 I'm getting back on the bike again and doing what I do best: me."
 On April 22, 2016, Kid Cudi announced he would be releasing a new studio album, slated for a summer unveiling.

 On May 11, 2016, amidst rumors that he was set to release Man on the Moon III, Cudi revealed the title of his sixth solo album would be Passion, Pain & Demon Slayin', through online mobile video-sharing and social networking service Instagram.
 On June 1, 2016, Cudi announced that he had two upcoming albums.
 One set to be released in the summer, while the other would be released in the fall.
 He added that one of them was complete.
 On September 26, 2016, Kid Cudi unveiled the track-list for Passion, Pain & Demon Slayin' via Twitter, which revealed guest spots from Travis Scott, André 3000, Pharrell Williams and Willow Smith.

 Although there was a discrepancy between him and Kanye West, West later made an offer of peace and a song featuring him and Cudi subsequently surfaced online.
 Passion, Pain & Demon Slayin' was announced to be issued first via digital distribution on December 16, 2016, with the physical release on December 23.
-Cudi has also shared the song "Baptized in Fire," which features Travis Scott (with whom Cudi collaborated extensively with on 2016's Birds in the Trap Sing McKnight).
+Cudi has also shared the song "Baptized in Fire", which features Travis Scott (with whom Cudi collaborated extensively with on 2016's Birds in the Trap Sing McKnight).
 On March 1, 2017, Kid Cudi performed the song "Kitchen", with a string orchestra, live on The Tonight Show Starring Jimmy Fallon.
 On August 15, 2017, Cudi announced a national concert tour by the name of Passion, Pain & Demon Slayin' Tour; with the first date on September 30 in Philadelphia, Pennsylvania.

-In 2018 Cudi and Kanye West formed a duo known as Kids See Ghosts, and produced an album with the same name, Kids See Ghosts, which was released on June 8, 2018.
+In 2018 Cudi and Kanye West formed a duo known as Kids See Ghosts, and produced an album titled Kids See Ghosts, which was released on June 8, 2018.
 On October 23, 2018, in response to a fan on Twitter, Cudi revealed he had begun working on his seventh solo album.
 Although he said he would be taking his time to create his forthcoming LP, Cudi projected a 2019 release.